270 Park Avenue (1960–2021): 2000s and 2010s

 J.P.
 Morgan & Co. had merged with Chase Manhattan in 2000 to form JPMorgan Chase, which moved from 60 Wall Street.
 This further strained 270 Park Avenue's capacity, prompting JPMorgan Chase to lease space at 245 Park Avenue; in Newport, Jersey City; and at 1166 Avenue of the Americas.
 J.P.
 Morgan & Co. sold 60 Wall to Deutsche Bank and had originally planned to move to 270 Park by early 2002; the move was accelerated after Deutsche Bank Building was damaged in the September 11 attacks in 2001.
 The building served as JPMorgan Chase's world headquarters.
 The building had mechanical backup facilities, allowing it to remain powered during emergencies such as the Northeast blackout of 2003, when all other buildings on Park Avenue went dark.
 After acquiring Bear Stearns in 2008, JPMorgan Chase moved its investment banking division into 383 Madison.

 A 2011 renovation—the most extensive in the building's history—added a green roof, cooling systems, and a rainwater collection tank, leading the U.S. Green Building Council to certify the structure as LEED Platinum in 2012.
+JPMorgan Chase described the renovation as "the largest green renovation of a headquarters building in the world".
 By the late 2010s, the building accommodated 6,000 employees in a space originally designed for 3,500.
 By 2014, JPMorgan Chase was looking to develop a new corporate campus in the Hudson Yards development, moving from 270 Park and 383 Madison.
 The bank dropped its plans after failing to secure tax exemptions from the city and state governments.
 In 2016, SL Green Realty proposed that JPMorgan Chase swap 270 Park and 383 Madison with One Vanderbilt, a skyscraper that SL Green was building five blocks south.
 Though JPMorgan Chase considered the proposal, the two firms never entered into formal negotiations.

 The New York City Landmarks Preservation Commission (LPC) denied a request in 2013 to designate 270 Park Avenue as a landmark, which would have prevented the structure's demolition without the commission's approval.
-As part of the Midtown East rezoning, the LPC designated twelve buildings in the Terminal City area as city landmarks in 2016 but again declined to consider protecting 270 Park Avenue.
+As part of the Midtown East rezoning in the 2010s, the LPC designated twelve buildings in the Terminal City area as city landmarks in 2016 but again declined to consider protecting 270 Park Avenue.
 An LPC spokesperson said that several buildings by SOM were already landmarks, including the Manufacturers Trust Company Building and 28 Liberty Street, as were several International-style buildings in the area, including the Seagram Building and Lever House.
 Except for Citigroup Center, the 12 landmarks designated in 2016 were built before World War II.
 Landmarks were required to be at least 30 years old, and the Union Carbide Building had become eligible for landmark status in the 1990s.